descardi-b/alh-react-portfolio/README.md

 * GitHub Pages.

 ## How to Use It
-Simply deploy the app on GitHub Pages.
+Simply deploy the app on <a href="https://descardi-b.github.io/alh-react-portfolio/">GitHub Pages</a>.